I. WAIVING THE EWP WRITING REQUIREMENT, EXPOS-UA 1 or EXPOS-UA 5 (Tisch) — EXTERNAL TRANSFER STUDENTS ONLY

 This is the kind of writing NYU expects students to be able to produce, and that is taught in Expository Writing Program courses.
 The waiver, when granted, attests to your ability to produce this kind of accomplished writing in the academy.

-You should submit papers from two different college or university courses, that meet the criteria listed above.
+Papers from two different college or university courses are preferred, to demonstrate a range of experience writing humanities-based papers.
 Papers from college courses taken while in high school are not allowed.

 The papers you submit should be graded by your instructor, and indicate the course for which they were written.
 If you do not have the original graded copy, you may submit the non-evaluated version with additional verification: a course syllabus or other documents describing the course.